Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: The nonlinear approximate system

+This is studied \cite[Lemma 12.6]{coutand2007LWP}.
+The proof is extremely technical so we will not go into the details.
+But we remark here that, the conclusions of this lemma essentially come from the energy estimates of the viscous surface tension equation \eqref{BC1}.
+In fact, one can differentiate \eqref{BC1} with $\TP^4\p_t$ and test the equation by $\TP^4 v\cdot\nnk$.
+Standard energy estimates give us the bounds for $\sigma|\TP^5 v\cdot\nnk|_{L_t^{\infty}L_y^2}^2$ and $|\sqrt{\kk}\TP^5 v\cdot\nnk|_{L_t^2L_y^2}^2$.
+The proof of \eqref{super bp eta} can be done similarly thanks to the fact that $\p_t \eta$ and $\bp\eta$ are of the same regularity.
+Because of this, we study the $\TP^4\bp$-differentiated \eqref{BC1} tested with $(\TP^4 \bp \eta)\cdot\nn$ to obtain

-\end{lem} \paragraph*{Discussion of the proof:} The inequality \eqref{super eta} is Lemma 12.6 in \cite{coutand2007LWP}.
-The key step of the proof for \eqref{super eta} is to consider the $\TP^4$-differentiated modified boundary condition \eqref{BC1}, and then test it with $\Pi\TP^4\eta$.
-During this process we need the control of $\|q\|_{4.5}^2$ (which is given by \eqref{ellq}) and $\|\eta\|_{4.5}^2$.
+\begin{rmk}In the control of the normal trace of $v$, we need the control of $\|q\|_{4.5}^2$ (which is given by \eqref{ellq}) and $\|\eta\|_{4.5}^2$.
 Also, we mention here that the following highest order term will be generated during the testing process